 Without going into too much detail, I was turned off of mayonnaise by an unfortunate bout of childhood lice and its use in said affliction.* (The best part about that entire experience was the book of washable Star Wars tattoos that my sister and I used up all over our bodies, and all of the photos my parents took of those moments that we now get to laugh at.)
 It may not come as a surprise, therefore, that I am not a fan of Ranch dressing, unlike most people I know.
 But I do love anything with tahini in it, so when I saw a recipe for Tahini Ranch in Andy Baraghani’s fantastic book, The Cook You Want to Be, and I didn’t see mayo on the ingredients list, I knew I had to try it.

-Andy mentioned in his recipe that the ranch would go well with any roasted vegetable; my immediate thought was sweet potato fries, since so often restaurants pair sweet potato fries are paired with creamy, mayo-esque dips.
+Andy mentioned in his recipe that the ranch would go well with any roasted vegetable; my immediate thought was sweet potato fries, since so often restaurants pair sweet potato fries with creamy, mayo-esque dips.
 I’m also a big fan of sweet potatoes in general; when Jonji and I were first dating, we sang a famous duet from Moulin Rouge over a bin of sweet potatoes at the Davis food co-op.
 We got some weird looks, but since new love does crazy things to your brain, the looks didn’t bother us.
 And the roasted sweet potatoes we made that night at his college-clean rental house were excellent.
 But back to the recipe at hand.
 When I finally tested my hunch one night, I was pleasantly rewarded: I couldn’t stop dipping slabs of sweet potato into the decadent Tahini Ranch throughout the meal, almost ignoring everything else on my plate.
 It goes without saying (but I’m saying it anyway) that you can use Tahini Ranch in place of classic Ranch in any other meal.
 And if you’re so delighted with this dish that you’re moved to sing a love song over it, I won’t judge.

 *I do still enjoy the occasional mayonnaise-containing recipe, like Tuna Melts.
 I am a nuanced human being, after all.